-It’s that time of the year again!
-Join us November 15-16 at the Hilton North Raleigh Midtown to continue our conversation about rural leadership and the critical role that innovation plays in a community’s ability to successfully achieve their goals for the future.
+Thank you to the 500 rural champions who helped make our 2018 Rural Assembly a success!
+On November 15-16 at the Hilton North Raleigh Midtown we continued our conversation about rural leadership and the critical role that innovation plays in a community’s ability to successfully achieve their goals for the future.

 James and Deborah Fallows

 A vivid, surprising portrait of the civic and economic reinvention taking place in America, town by town and generally out of view of the national media.
 A realistically positive and provocative view of the country between its coasts.